markanator/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+      Tokens are given to the client after successfully signing in to a site to provide proof that the client is authorized to conduct certain actions.
 2. What steps can you take in your web apps to keep your data secure?
+      Have a user login to be issued a token that is stored locally on the client's side and then have the appp add an Authorization header to all requests, to be allowed to view/access protected resources.
 3. Describe how web servers work.
+      A physical computer(s) connected to the internet that stores code for many sites to be shared accross the world 24/7.
+      Or software on that computer that serves webpages from our projects upon request.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      Create  - Post
+      Read    - Get
+      Update  - Put
+      Destroy - Delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.